-Quarter Grade Quarter Grade

-MATH 31A or 31AL MATH 61

-MATH 31B PHYSICS 1A

-MATH 32A PHYSICS 1B

-MATH 32B PIC 10A or CS 31 1

-MATH 33A PIC 10B or CS 321

-MATH 33B · PIC 10C, CS 33, or CS 35L 1

-The mathematics se separately from the One course chosen from:

-separately from the other preparation for the major courses and must be completed with a minimum overall 2.5 grade-point average and a grade of "C" or better in CHEM 20A

-CHEM 20B

-each course.
-Repetition of more than two mathematics sequenced courses, or of any mathematics sequenced PHYSICS 1C

-course more than once, results in automatic dismissal from the major.
+REQUIRED TO DECLARE MATH 31A or 31AL MATH 31B MATH 32A MATH 32B MATH 33A MATH 33B Completion of all sequenced mathematics courses are required to declare the major.
+Complete sequenced mathematics courses with a 2.5 grade point average and a grade of "C" or better in each course.
+Repetition of more than two courses, or of any course in this section more than once, results in automatic dismissal from the major.
+ADDITIONAL MATH 61 PHYSICS 1A PHYSICS 1B PIC 10A or CS 31 1 PIC 10B or CS 32 1 PIC 10C or CS 33 or CS 35L 1 One course from: PHYSICS 1C CHEM 20A CHEM 20B Additional lower division courses in must be completed with a 2.0 grade point average and a grade of "C-" or better in each course.
 1 PIC 10ABC and CS 31 - 33 are both course sequences that cover C++.
-Completing CS 31 - 33 is recommended because this sequence covers more material that will prepare Mathematics of Computation students for upper division CS courses.
+Completing CS 31 - 33 is recommended because many upper division COM SCI courses list this sequence as prerequisites.
 Students may be limiting their upper division CS choices by taking PIC 10ABC.
 Visit the Registrar's website on course descriptions to see the list of prerequisites for each upper division CS course.
-For more information and help with enrollment into CS courses, contact School of Engineering's Office of Academic and Student Affairs (OASA).
+For more information and help with enrollment into CS courses, contact School of Engineering's Office of Academic and Student Affairs (OASA) .